|

 stories, challenges, and significant product developments.

-Our discussion act, we meander quite a bit on the significance of the
+In this discussion, we meander quite a bit on the significance of

 telecom customers, geographic markets, and competitive